SamAsh11414/VenomBite/README.md

 # VenomBite
-I simple virus script in python,
+A simple virus script in python,

 *DON'T USE UNLESS YOU ARE EXPERIENCED WITH A CODING LANGUAGE AND KNOW WHAT YOU ARE DOING*